michaelkamensky/school-projects-cse13s/asgn4/README.md

 # The Game of Life (Assignment 4)

 ## Description
 This is a project that runs the game of life.
 The game works by having a 2d grid of alive and dead cells.
 Each generation or iteration of the program checks every cell.
 If an alive cell has two or three live neighbors it lives.
-If a deadcell has exactly three cells it becomes alive.
+If a dead cell has exactly three cells it becomes alive.
 All other cells become dead.
 Then the program runs through the many iterations of generations of the board.
 The project can take an input file and can retrun an out put file, and has a toroidal mode and ncurses mode.

 This is a response to [assignment 4](https://git.ucsc.edu/cse13s/winter2023-section01/resources/-/blob/main/asgn4/asgn4.pdf) in [Cse13s course](https://git.ucsc.edu/cse13s/winter2023-section01/resources)